BMW touts computing power more than horsepower in new 7-series

 BMW invested between 1.5 billion euros ($1.7 billion) and 2 billion to develop carbon-fibre electric and hybrid cars, according to analysts’ estimates.

 ”BMW is trying to find a competitive advantage.
-Carbon fibre and the car’s digital technologies are part of this strategy Franz-Rudolf Esch, professor of automotive marketing at the European Business School said.
+Carbon fiber and the car’s digital technologies are part of this strategy Franz-Rudolf Esch, professor of automotive marketing at the European Business School said.

 The Bavarian carmaker has pitched the limousine as a frugal mover.
 The 750i xdrive model consumes 8.1 litres of fuel per 100 kilometres, or 189 grams of CO2 emissions per kilometre.